 (I apologize if your health insurance agent did not explicitly define these exclusions to you).

-At East Coast Health Insurance, the agents are trained to explain these fine print details to our clients – but too many times I have seen that either the policy is just bad and/or the agent was bad.
+At Every Choice Health Insurance, the agents are trained to explain these fine print details to our clients – but too many times I have seen that either the policy is just bad and/or the agent was bad.